 All climate-related net zero ambitions and targets are set and managed at Group level only.
-Although no entity-level targets have been set, each of the Life Companies contribute towards the Group achieving its targets.
+Although no entity-level targets have been set, PUTM contributes towards the Group achieving its targets.
 Near-term targets have been set by Group to navigate the path towards achieving the net zero ambition in support of good long-term customer outcomes.
 See full details of the Group targets set in the 'Metrics and targets' section on pages 68 to 75 of the Group ARA.